kojodoc/kojodoc.github.io/tutorials/lessons-level2/code-blocks.md

 ### Step 1

-Type in following code and run it:
+Type in the following code and run it:
 ```scala
 val x1 = 3 * 10 + 2
 println(x1)